We're overspending for the love of a 'like'. Here's how to stop.

 Striking the Balance

 Spending money on social media posts from time to time doesn’t have to be a bad thing, Torabi says.
-A single photoshoot can yield a wide variety of material, including multiple stories, different angles or outfits, and then there’s always #throwbackthursday that allows you to revive content you love.
+A single photoshoot can yield a wide variety of material, including multiple stories, different angles or outfits and then there’s always #throwbackThursday for reviving content you love.
 The goal is that you make your investment count.
 Keep track of everything so you’ll know how much you’ve spent in a given month or year, and you can ensure you’re not going over budget.
 “Anything that makes you compromise on having a financially secure future is dangerous,” Torabi says.

 Of course “likes” don’t have to equal money spent.
 There are plenty of ways to rein in your social media spending while also creating a brand and profile people will be eager to follow.
 Here are a few.